Advancements in Automated Scoring of Crystallization Experiments by Formulatrix

 Introduction to MARCO

 One such AI-based scoring model is Machine Recognition of Crystallization Outcomes or MARCO, a convoluted neural network-based algorithm developed by Google.
-Although MARCO's integration with Rock Maker helped reduce the time and effort, it has low crystal detection accuracy due to limitations in training data sets and class definitions.
+Although MARCO integration with Rock Maker helped reduce time and effort, it has low crystal detection accuracy due to limitations in training datasets and class definitions.

 Sherlock by Formulatrix

-To address these limitations, Formulatrix has developed an AI-based auto-scoring model, Sherlock.
-Compared to MARCO, Sherlock is trained on a larger and more diverse practical dataset of 800,000 images from 28 collaborating laboratories, enabling accurate and reliable crystal identification.
-Furthermore, it classifies drops into five distinct classes: Crystal, Crystal-Else, Phase Separation, Precipitate, and Clear.
-Introducing the "Crystal-Else" class has greatly improved crystal identification in challenging cases, such as when crystals are embedded in precipitates, which are often misclassified by MARCO.
+To address these limitations, Formulatrix has developed an AI-based autoscoring model, Sherlock.
+Compared to MARCO, Sherlock is trained on a larger, more diverse practical dataset of over 800,000 images from 41 collaborating laboratories, enabling accurate and reliable crystal identification.
+Furthermore, it classifies drops into six distinct classes: Crystal, Crystal-Else, Phase Separation, Precipitate, Clear, and Contaminant.
+The introduction of the Contaminant class enables the model to recognize and filter out images containing artifacts such as dust, plate scratches, or debris that could be mistaken for crystals, effectively cleaning the dataset.
+Meanwhile, the Crystal-Else class helps correctly identify challenging cases, such as crystals embedded within precipitates, which MARCO often misclassifies.
+Additionally, Sherlock utilizes a morphology-based classification system to identify high-quality crystals suitable for X-ray diffraction analysis.

 Another key factor contributing to Sherlock's improved crystal detection accuracy is local feature detection or tiling.
-Before images are sent to Sherlock for scoring, they are divided into smaller sections or tiles, allowing for a more detailed analysis to detect small crystals that MARCO might miss.
+Before images are sent to Sherlock for scoring, they are divided into smaller sections, or tiles, enabling more detailed analysis to detect small crystals that MARCO might miss.

 image tiling on sherlock